Double Dragon II: The Revenge (NES)

-The island, sea and helicopter have more details in the English version.
+The island, sea, and helicopter have more details in the international versions.

-The image is a bit wider in the English version, adding extra details to the trees on the left and right side.
+The image is a bit wider in the international versions, adding extra details to the trees on the left and right sides.

 The roof above the main gate is colored differently and some of the tiny columns in the middle portion of the temple are uneven in the Japanese version.

-The closeup of Billy's face is slightly wider and the background behind Marian has been recolored.
+The closeup of Billy's face is slightly wider in the international versions and the background behind Marian has been recolored.

-There's extra bits of flesh-colored pixels next to Billy's mouth in the English version and Abore's hair was changed from blond to brown.
+There's extra bits of flesh-colored pixels next to Billy's mouth in the international versions and Abore's hair was changed from blond to brown.

 An extra pixel tile next to the Mysterious Warrior's right shoulder (on our left side) is missing in the Japanese version.

-Both versions of the game contain a lot of disabled code leftovers from the other regional version.
-Although it is not possible to completely switch either version to another language mode, it is possible to switch between the two different sets of features in various places to change game behavior between Japanese and US modes.
+The Japanese and international versions of the game contain a lot of disabled code leftovers from the other regional version.
+Although it is not possible to completely switch either version to another language mode, it is possible to switch between the two different sets of features in various places to change game behavior between Japanese and international modes.
 Typically, the code pattern for such disabled code branches is A9 XX F0 which translates to the instructions "LDA #$XX" and "BEQ $", which means that the branch will always happen if XX is zero or always not happen in other cases.
-For the Japanese version, XX is all zeroes, while for the US version XX is $80.
-Since you can only disable some of the screens and modes in the US version with these codes, it's not very interesting.
-However, you can re-enable some things in the Japanese version that are different from the final US version.
+For the Japanese version, XX is all zeroes, while for the international versions XX is $80.
+Since you can only disable some of the screens and modes in the international versions with these codes, it's not very interesting.
+However, you can re-enable some things in the Japanese version that are different from the final international versions.

 Different Title Menu

-The Game Genie code PENNGLAA re-enables an earlier version of the international title menu for the Japanese version of the game.
+The Game Genie code PENNGLAA re-enables an earlier version of the international title menu on the Japanese version of the game.
 It seems that the title for the game was going to be "Revenge of the Dragons" at some point.
 The Game Genie code AANNAIEA-AENNGLEA re-enables the Japanese version of the title menu for the international versions of the game.

 Glitched Copyright Screen